webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** account
 ** webat
 ** mail

+* Remove redis VM type, we will exclusively use Memcached

 * Automatic deployment:
 ** '''Purpose''': Ease to have contributors to see their work online